-Depending on an individual’s goals, this may lead to better day to day movement, or to swimming with more speed or less effort, or working towards new challenges in other sports while minimising the risk of injury.
+Depending on an individual’s goals, this may lead to better day to day movement, reduction in pain, or to swimming with more speed or less effort, or working towards new challenges in other sports while minimising the risk of injury.

 I work with clients face-to-face and online, so I can work with you wherever you are in the world.

 In working collaboratively with individuals to work out how they can best help themselves, I apply the principles and methods of Anatomy in Motion, Explain Pain, Graded Motor Imagery, and Reflex Integration.
 As a Polyvagal Informed coach, I will help you to develop strategies to adapt your physiology to find safety, comfort and control to optimise performance and resilience in your chosen field of activity.
-You may wish to find out more about this approach before booking your first session with me, I suggest you consider following one of his online video courses.
-Choose between Wake Your Body Up or Wake Your Feet Up, depending which currently feels more relevant to you.
+You may wish to find out more about the approaches I use before booking your first session.
+For example, you could follow one of the Anatomy in Motion online video courses, Wake Your Body Up or Wake Your Feet Up, or read about Explain Pain or Graded Motor Imagery.

 If your priority is swimming, or rehabilitation in the pool, you may choose to begin with pool or dry land sessions, and we will together devise a programme that could integrate dry land with pool activities in the same session, or across separate sessions.